populse_mia.data_manager package

 Parameters:

-a list of the Json tags of the file
+A list of the Json tags of the file

 populse_mia.data_manager.data_loader.verify_scans(project)[source]